 All manuscript submissions must be in a file format readable by Microsoft Word.

+Education Futures publishes for a diverse, global audience, and strives to make all ideas shared accessible to all.
 All final manuscripts must be submitted in clear, grammatically-correct English.
 Further, all text must be readable by a general audience.
 The use of highly technical or academic jargon is discouraged.
-This is strictly required because Education Futures publishes for a diverse, global audience, and strives to make all ideas shared accessible to all.

 If you are not a native English speaker, we recommend that you have your manuscript professionally edited before submission or read by a native English-speaking colleague.
 Optionally, Education Futures can provide this service for a fee.
 Professional editing will enable reviewers and future readers to more easily read and assess the content of submitted manuscripts.
 All accepted manuscripts undergo general language editing.
 An additional fee, however, will be charged to authors if extensive English corrections must be made by Education Futures.
 If Education Futures needs to edit a text, the basic fee charged is USD $75 per hour of work estimated.

 Education Futures does not charge fees to process or publish articles or chapters.
 Likewise, as all Education Futures publications are published under an open model, authors will not receive monetary compensation for their contributions to works published by Education Futures.

 In cases where significant proofing or copyediting of text is required, Education Futures may refer authors to a writing specialist, who may charge fees for their service.
-At an author's option, Education Futures can provide fee-based writing services at a rate of USD $75 per hour.
+At an author's option, Education Futures can provide fee-based editing services at a rate of USD $0.08 per word edited.